Henry le Despenser: Involvement in the suppression of the Peasants' Revolt

-Despenser first heard news of the rising in his own diocese at a time when he was absent at his manor of Burley in Rutland, 100 mi west of Norwich.
-Armed, he hastened back to Norfolk via Peterborough, Cambridge and Newmarket, with a company of only eight lances and a small body of bowmen.
+Despenser first heard news of the rising in his own diocese at a time when he was absent at his family's manor of Burley in Rutland, 100 mi west of Norwich.
+He hastened back to Norfolk via Peterborough, Cambridge and Newmarket, with a retinue of eight lances and a small body of bowmen.
 His followers increased on the way, and by the time he reached North Walsham, near the Norfolk coast, he had a considerable force under his command.
 There he found the rebels entrenched and defended by makeshift fortifications.

 According to the English chronicler Thomas Walsingham, in the Battle of North Walsham, Henry le Despenser himself led the assault and overpowered his enemies in hand-to-hand fighting.
 Many of the peasants were slain or captured, including the rebels' leader, who was hanged, drawn and quartered soon afterwards.
 Despenser personally superintended Litster's execution.
 In the following months he proceeded to deal with other rebels in his diocese.
 But the rigour with which he put down the rebellion made him highly unpopular in Norfolk and in the following year a plot was organised to murder him.
 The scheme was betrayed in time by one of the conspirators, and the plotters were dealt with by the authorities.

 Following his successful crushing of the rebellion, Despenser may have commissioned the Despenser Reredos in Norwich Cathedral.
 The reredos, which has survived, illustrates scenes from Christ's final days.
 Despenser's intention may have been to remind the peasantry to accept their lot in life, as Christ had done.
 The artwork is on public display in the cathedral's St Luke's Chapel.